backface/rndlikr/README.md

 # rnd-likr

-rnd-likr is a webextendions/browser add-on that randomly clicks posts in your facebook feed in random time intervals (given facebook it opened in one of your browser tabs).
+rnd-likr is a webextendions/browser add-on that randomly likes posts of your facebook feed by clicking the like button in random time intervals (given facebook it opened in one of your browser tabs).
 The aim is to obsufcate your real like patterns by random noise to decrease it's prediction value for facebook..

+This is a proof-of-concept version for now.
+It works for one tab, but might get a bit confused it you open several tabs with facebook.

 ## INSTALL

-This is a proof-of-concept version at the moment.
-There is no signed package for now.
+There is no signed  package at the moment.
 To try it out, you have two possibilities:

 1. Open Firefox and load `about:debugging` in the URL bar.
 Click the [Load Temporary Add-on](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox)